kmacdonald06/ai-openscale-icp/getting-started.md

 - At a glance, the Insights page shows any issues with fairness and accuracy, as determined by the thresholds that are configured.

 - Each deployment is shown as a tile.
-The module configured a deployment called `GermanCreditRiskModel`, as shown in the following screen capture:
+The module configured a deployment called `GermanCreditRiskModelICP`, as shown in the following screen capture:

   ![Insight overview](images/setup01-0206.png)

 ### View monitoring data
 {: #gs-monitoring}

-1. From the Insights page, click the `GermanCreditRiskModel` tile to view details about the monitored data.
+1. From the Insights page, click the `GermanCreditRiskModelICP` tile to view details about the monitored data.
 1. Click and drag the marker across the chart to view a day and time period that shows data and then click the **View details** link.
 Alternatively, you can click different time periods in the chart to change the data that you see.

      - For example, the following screen shows data for a specific date and time.
 The dates and times vary, depending on when you run the module.